 I think of all the times in my life I’ve missed opportunities.
 Happens to the best of us I’m afraid.
 Opportunities, like time, are not in limitless supply.
 The trick is to be prepared before the opportunity ever presents itself.
 We must be ready so that when the door opens we can walk through without hesitation.

 I believe this relates to fighting and self-defense skills but more so to life in general.
 Without proper preparation the outcome tends to be a “crap shoot”.
+It becomes a matter of luck.
 With proper preparation the outcome tends to be predictably successful.
 In a sparring match or a real combat situation opportunities present themselves but for only a fraction of a second.
 Often we don’t get a second chance to take advantage of the opportunity or opening.
 That’s why we train hard, consistently and develop mental readiness to spring into action.

 This is the time to develop your technical ability, to work on flexibility, strength, body hardening, quickness, coordination and understanding.
 If we start doing these things today, we will be in a better position to take advantage of next year’s opportunities.